Lobna23/UNEEQ_AI/README.md

-This simple code is for a color detection project made using openCV and deployed using Streamlit
+This repository is for the projects I have completed for my UneeQ INterns AI Internship.
+Feb 2025 batch